Lucia's Blog: 2021

 We, the faithful, must thwart the devil’s plan and not allow him to conquer us!

 We must keep carrying the Lord’s banner and stand against Satan and his wicked ways.
 If we let him win, mankind is lost!
 We are the last line of defense!
-So we must fight Satan for our souls and the souls of those who are living in darkness and are captive in their prison of condemnation.
-We must fight with our most powerful weapon, the Gospel, and we must teach it to everyone if possible!
+So, we must fight Satan for our souls and the souls of those who are living in darkness and are captive in their prison of condemnation.
+We must fight with our most potent weapon, the Gospel, and teach it to everyone if possible!
 Can’t you see that every time we teach the Gospel, a soul can put on the Lord in the waters of baptism, and Satan is defeated?!
 God has promised to stand with us, strengthen us, and give us victory over Satan through the Gospel.
 So we must fight like good soldiers!
 Are you willing to live or die in this fight?
-There is no middle ground or third choice, for we must be wounded in this war.
+There is no middle ground or third choice; we must be wounded in this war.
 Are you willing to start fighting for your soul and the souls of men?
 Are you pleasing our Lord in this battle?
 Do you have what it takes to win on the battlefield of your soul against the devil?
-The devil tries to convince us that we don't have what it takes.
+The devil tries to convince us we don't have what it takes.
 Yet, God says,

 “So that you will be able to resist in the evil day, and having done everything, to stand firm” (Ephesians 6:13).

 To survive this fight, we must not rely on our own might but on that which God supplies through Christ (Eph.
 6:10).
 God, the Lord of Hosts, is the warrior who fights against evil and for His people (Ps.
 89:6-8; Jas.
 5:4).
 Nothing can stand against our Almighty God!
-Christians must trust in the strength which God supplies through Christ to fight the good fight of faith and be victorious (2 Tim.
+Christians must trust in the strength that God supplies through Christ to fight the good fight of faith and be victorious (2 Tim.
 2:1; Eph.
 3:14-16; Rom.
 8:31, 37; 1 John 4:4).
 God has provided everything we need to fight our fight of faith, and we must stand in His great might and fight the enemy (Eph.
 6:10-11, 13-14).
 A good soldier is focused on the battle he must face.
 He is not complacent and distracted by other concerns (2 Tim.
 2:3-4).
 A good soldier will not turn and flee but will stand firm and fight with all his might when faced with the enemy (1 Cor.
 16:13; Phil.
 4:1).
 God has provided everything we need to fight against our powerful foe (1 Thess.
 5:8-9; 2 Tim.
 3:16-17).
 However, we must take up the whole armor of God to stand and fight the enemy (Eph.
 6:11-13).
 A good soldier of Christ is always vigilant and does not leave himself vulnerable to our enemy who always seeks to attack (1 Pet.
 5:8; Eph.
 6:11-13).

 Good soldiers of Christ grow and strengthen their faith and will not allow it, under any circumstances, to grow weak or waver (Eph.
 4:11-16; 2 Thess.
 1:3).
 They are well aware that they must take on every virtue and grace to reflect God and Christ's character (Gal.
 5:22; 2 Pet.
 1:5-7).
 God's armor provides truth, righteousness, readiness, etc. (Eph.
 6:14-17).
-The Word of God, vigilant prayer, study, and application in our lives fortifies our souls and will prepare us to fight against Satan and his attacks (1 Tim.
+The Word of God, vigilant prayer, study, and application in our lives fortify our souls and will prepare us to fight against Satan and his attacks (1 Tim.
 4:16; Matt.
 26:41).
 When we heed God's words, we will overcome Satan and be victorious in Christ ((Eph.
 6:13).

 Therefore,